Melissagon/Challenge-1-Horiseon/README.md

 What was done:
 - Added alt description to all pictures.
+- fixed links
 - Cleaned up HTML elements to make them more descriptive.
-- Combined elements in CSS to make the file more compact.
+- Consolidated and organiezed CSS selectors and properties to follow semantic structure.
+- Added comments to CSS file.

 ![screenshot 1](assets/Images/Screenshot%201.png)
 ![screenshot 2](assets/Images/Screenshot%202.png)